CulturallyConvexContures/Bootyverse.Wiki/README.md

 ---

-## 🎣 Sultry Anglers Syndicate (SAS)
+## Sultry Anglers Syndicate (SAS)

 > “You don’t catch fish.
 You seduce them.”
 > — **Mara**, Tidekeeper of Mizuzim, Lore Scribe of the Sirenic Docks™

-Moon-tuned and wave-whispered, the SAS know which fish hide what stories — and how to coax them up from below.
+Lunar-tuned and wave-whispered, the SAS know which fish hide what stories — and how to coax them up from below.

 ### Core Responsibilities:
 - Fish using mood-coded lures under Dublunian moons